Wetting: Young–Dupré equation and spreading coefficient

 which only has physical solutions for θ when S < 0.

-A generalized model for the contact angle of droplets on flat and curved surfaces
+Generalized model for the contact angle of droplets on flat and curved surfaces

 With improvements in measuring techniques such as AFM, confocal microscopy and SEM, researchers were able to produce and image droplets at ever smaller scales.
 With the reduction in droplet size came new experimental observations of wetting.
 These observations confirm that the modified Young's equation does not hold at the micro-nano scales.
 In addition the sign of the line tension is not maintained through the modified Young's equation.

 For a sessile droplet, the free energy of the three phase system can be expressed as: